What are you looking for in a new owner?

 Some of the items included in our Puppy Folder and Information Pack are - a full set of grooming tools, a folder with all of your puppys' personal information which is also packed full to the brim with helpful content that will guide you through, not only the first few days, but years of your dogs' life.

-More information on our puppy packs can be found at the bottom of " The Nursery" page.
+More information on our puppy packs can be found on the " Puppy Pack" page.

 How do we contact you?